‘GTA Online’ Players Celebrate Valentine’s Day With Discounts, Bonus Cash And RP

 Of course, all players can benefit from the 25 percent discount on the Albany Roosevelt, the Albany Roosevelt Valor, Be My Valentine clothing, Benny’s upgrades, the Gusenberg Sweeper, all Import/Export tattoos, and the Ocelot Penetrator.
 Like the items and bonuses mentioned above, these items will only be discounted until February 27.

-Weekly Time Trials and Premium Races are also running for the upcoming weeks as well.
+Weekly Time Trials and Premium Races are running for the upcoming weeks as well.
 The “Sawmill” Time Trial is available now and the “Cypress Flats” Time Trial starts on February 20.
 Beating the par time on these activities will reward players with cash and RP.
 Additionally, players can race in muscle cars in the “Duel” race or compete on bikes in the “Over and Under” race.
 The former is available now until February 20 while the latter starts on February 21 and ends on February 27.

 “Launch Premium Races through the Quick Job App on your in-game phone or via the yellow corona at Legion Square.
 Premium Races pay out GTA$ winnings for the top 3 finishers and all racers receive Triple RP.”